ashishk1331/Infinite-Calendar-Scroll/README.md

 ---

+## Assumptions

+1. I've tried to mimic the features shown in the video provided with the assignment.
+1. Based on the video and the assignment details, the main focus was on creating an infinitely smooth calendar and a post carousel.
+1. I've ignored the bottom navigation bar and any other additional features or implementations.
+1. I've aimed to make the UI sufficiently similar to the video for functional purposes.
+However, I've not focused on "pixel-perfection" due to the lack of design resources.
+1. I've concentrated on implementing the two main elements—calendar and carousel—with utmost care.

+---

 ## Design Choices

 1. **Modal**
-   I've made a custom modal API using `createContext` hook in react.
+   I've built a custom modal API using the `createContext` hook in React.

-   - It only has two functions: `openModal` and `closeModal`.
+   * It exposes only two functions: `openModal` and `closeModal`.
-   - Also, you can press `esc` key to hide the modal.
+   * The modal can also be closed by pressing the `Esc` key.

 2. **Carousel**
-   For making the swipable card UI, I've used [`Embla Carousel`](https://www.embla-carousel.com/).
+   For the swipeable card UI, I've used [`Embla Carousel`](https://www.embla-carousel.com/).

-   - The active cards are scaled like in the video.
+   * Active cards are scaled just like in the video.
-   - Cards adapt to different screen sizes as well.
+   * Cards are responsive and adapt to different screen sizes.

 3. **Calendar**
-   The calendar follows a week rendering strategy and to maximise the scrolling experience a react virtualialized list library is used, namely [`react-virtuoso`](https://virtuoso.dev/).
+   The calendar follows a week-based rendering strategy, and to maximize the scrolling experience, I've used the [`react-virtuoso`](https://virtuoso.dev/) virtualized list library.

-   - Refer to below section to get more in-depth knowledge about the rendering strategy.
+   * Refer to the section below for a more in-depth explanation of the rendering strategy.
-   - Indexes are used to render past/future weeks.
+   * Indexes are used to render past and future weeks.
-   - Ranges are used to get present month.
+   * Ranges are used to display the current month.
-   *[Also to handle header and first block overlapping situation, always use `start_index - 1` index.]*
+   * *To handle the header and first-block overlapping issue, always use the `start_index - 1` index.*

 4. **UI**

-   - I've utilised the [Month-view Calendar](https://tailwindcss.com/plus/ui-blocks/application-ui/data-display/calendars#component-c29139529079ea762f118812bbeaeb9e-dark) from the tailwind components library.
+   * I've utilized the [Month-view Calendar](https://tailwindcss.com/plus/ui-blocks/application-ui/data-display/calendars#component-c29139529079ea762f118812bbeaeb9e-dark) from the Tailwind components library.
-   - Rest of the UI is made by me.
+   * The rest of the UI is custom-built.

 ---